Selim I: Battle of Marj Dabiq

 Miniature depicting the occurring battle at the time in Dabiq, fought between the Ottomans and the Mamluk armies, around 1516; miniature painting by Hoca Sadeddin Efendi.

 Selim I launched an attack on the Mamluks in 1516.
 The Ottoman army and the Mamluk army met near Marj Dabiq.
 The Mamluk army advanced and on 20 August made camp at the plain of Marj Dabiq, a day's journey north of Aleppo.
 There, al-Ghawri and his men awaited the enemy's approach on this plain, where the sultanate's fate would soon be decided.

 According to the History of Egypt composed by Muḥammad ibn Aḥmad ibn Iyas, the Mamluks arranged themselves with the Sultan occupying the center column.
 Sibay, the Governor of Damascus, commanded the right flank, and Khai'r Bey, governor of Aleppo, took the left.

 The marshal Sûdûn Adjami was the first to enter combat, followed by Sibay, leading an experienced corps of veteran Mamluk warriors.
-They rushed into battle and managed to kill several thousand Turkish soldiers in the first hours of fighting.
+They rushed into battle and managed to kill several thousand Ottoman soldiers in the first hours of fighting.
 This advantage forced the opposite Ottoman wing to begin a withdrawal, and the Mamluk forces under Sibay succeeded in taking several pieces of artillery and capturing some fusiliers.
 Selim considered retreat or requesting a truce.

 It was at this point that the battle turned against the Mamluks.
 A rumor began to spread that al-Ghawri had ordered the recruits to hold their position, avoid combat, and leave the fighting to the veteran soldiers who were already engaged in battle.
 When Marshall Sûdûn Adjami and Sibay, who were leading the attack, were suddenly killed, panic broke out in the Mamluks' advancing right flank.
 Meanwhile, Khai'r Bey, in command of the left flank, called for a retreat.
 The fact that his forces were the first to quit the field was considered evidence of the man's betrayal.

 Ibn Iyas offered the following account of the Mamluk defeat: